OpenSDN-io/tf-devstack/README.md

 # tf-devstack

-tf-devstack is a tool for deployment of Tungsten Fabric from published containers or building and deploying from sources.
+tf-devstack is a tool for deployment of OpenSDN from published containers or building and deploying from sources.

-It is similar to the OpenStack's devstack tool and allows bringing up Tungsten Fabric along with Kubernetes of OpenStack cloud on an all-in-one single node deployment.
+It is similar to the OpenStack's devstack tool and allows bringing up OpenSDN along with Kubernetes of OpenStack cloud on an all-in-one single node deployment.

 Possible deployment methods are: